FathimaLamia/IPEye/README.md

 - Threaded Scanning: Each port scan runs on a separate thread.

-- Timeout Control: Uses a 1-second timeout to avoid hanging.
+- Timeout Control: Uses a 1 second timeout to avoid hanging.

 - Thread Limit: Controls thread count with `max_threads` variable.